 Part 7: List Certain Payments or Transfers

-In part seven, the courts need to know if anyone else has tried to help you pay any fees to attorneys or agents for preparing for a bankruptcy filing, or if you transferred property or money to someone to help you pay your debts.
+In Part 7, the courts need to know whether anyone else has tried to help you pay any fees to attorneys or agents for preparing for a bankruptcy filing, or whether you transferred property or money to someone to help you pay your debts.

 Question 16: Within one year before you filed for bankruptcy, did you or anyone else acting on your behalf pay or transfer any property to anyone you consulted about seeking bankruptcy or preparing a bankruptcy petition?

-Property or assets must be listed here if you have given or sold any property to anyone to help you pay debts, or if you've placed any assets or property in a trust or other financial instrument where you're the beneficiary.
+Assets must be listed here if you've given or sold any to anyone to help you pay debts, or if you've placed any in a trust or other financial instrument where you're the beneficiary.

 Question 17: Within one year before you filed for bankruptcy, did you or anyone else acting on your behalf pay or transfer any property to anyone who promised to help you deal with your creditors or to make payments to your creditors?

 Question 18: Within two years before you filed for bankruptcy, did you sell, trade, or otherwise transfer any property to anyone other than property transferred in the ordinary course of your business or financial affairs?

 Question 19: Within 10 years before you filed for bankruptcy, did you transfer any property to a self-settled trust or similar device of which you are a beneficiary?

 Part 8: List Certain Financial Accounts, Instruments, Safe Deposit Boxes, and Storage Units

 You list any bank accounts, investments, retirement plans, or other financial instruments you own in Part 8, as well as any that are held for you or for which the intent is to give them back to you.